 Both the equity and the firm can be valued by projecting the Free Cash-Flow to Equity (FCFE) and Free Cash-Flow to Firm (FCFF) and discounting them with Weighted Average Cost of Capital (WACC) and Cost of Equity respectively.

 There is an implicit going concern assumption in these methods.
 These methods are not suitable for companies for which going concern assumption is not valid – for example for startups without a considerable operating history and for the companies in financial distress where the past results cannot be projected in the future.
 Also, it is difficult to project the cash-flows for the companies in cyclical industries.

 COMPARABLE COMPANY ANALYSIS

-This analysis assumes that comparable companies in the same industry should have similar valuation multiples such as EV/EBITDA, P/E, EV/Sales, EV/EBIT etc. So, we can determine the value of a company using the comparable companies.
+This analysis assumes that comparable companies in the same industry should have similar valuation multiples such as EV/EBITDA, P/E, EV/Sales, EV/EBIT etc. So, we can determine the value of a company using comparable companies.

 The primary factor determining the usefulness of this method is the skill in selecting appropriate comparables.

-The issues with this analysis is that it fails to consider the risk and solvency factors in the balance sheet of a company.
+The issues with this analysis are that it fails to consider the risk and solvency factors in the balance sheet of a company.
 It assumes that if two companies are equally valuable is either they have similar operating income or net income per share.
 But, what if one company has a highly leveraged balance sheet which may result in insolvency during a difficult economic situation resulting in a bankruptcy?
 Risk is a primary factor in the valuation of a company and it cannot be ignored.